ordinalsbot/tokenpay-for-woocommerce/README.md

 ## Install

 Sign up for an OrdinalsBot account at <https://ordinalsbot.com>.
+Reach out to us via discord to get a TokenPay API Key.

 ### via WooCommerce FTP Uploader